perty/aoc23/README.md

 In the second part, Copilot was not able to solve it at all.
 Despite that I tried to help it with observations.
 I decided that we should write tests to see where we failed.
 Copilot wrote a few tests and I added some more.
 Copilot failed to come up with an implementation that passed the tests.
 I took over the keyboard and broke down the logic into small methods.
 It was then easy to pinpoint each case.

 The conversation for part 1 is in the file [day7.md](prompts/day7.md).

+## Day 8

+Part 1 was quite easy.
+I just had to help it with the parsing of the input.
+It seems that empty lines often trips it up.